erkaminski/aws-batch-and-streaming-pipeline/README.md

 1. Review records are read from Amazon S3.
 2. AWS Lambda publishes an event for each review.
 3. Events are streamed through Amazon Kinesis.
-4. Managed Apache Flink continuously consumes the stream.
+4. Managed Apache Flink continuously consumes the review stream.
 5. Suspicious review activity is detected.
-6. Processed events are written to a dedicated Kinesis output stream.
+6. Processed events are written to an Amazon Kinesis output stream.

 ---